 The pandemic has also had a noticeable impact on operating expenses during the year.
-Restrictions imposed by the pandemic, including delays to planned recruitment and a reduction in travel costs, resulted in a reduction in expenses compared to the prior year.
-The increase in gross written premiums has increased the level of reinsurance premiums and associated reinsurance commissions which also form part of the Group's total expenses.
-Total expenses, comprising net insurance claims, operating expenses and reinsurance commissions, have reduced from US\$62.9 million to US\$33.1 million.
+As restrictions imposed by the pandemic have been lifted, we have seen an increase in expenses compared to the prior year.
+The increase in gross earned premiums has increased the level of brokerage costs which are included in operating expenses, and also the level of reinsurance premiums and the associated reinsurance commissions which form part of the Group's total expenses.
+Total expenses, comprising net insurance claims, operating expenses and reinsurance commissions, have increased from US\$33.1 million to US\$57.4 million.

-The Group's investment assets contributed income of US\$9.0 million in the year and there was a gain of US\$4.3 million on the Group's derivative hedging arrangements.
+The Group's investment assets produced a loss of US\$5.9 million in the year and there was a loss of US\$3.3 million on the Group's derivative hedging arrangements.
 The derivative contracts in place provide increased stability for the Group where the majority of income is in US Dollars but a large proportion of administrative expenses, including staff costs, are incurred in Sterling.

-Overall, the Group's surplus after tax increased from US\$18.8 million in 2020 to US\$49.5 million in 2021.
+Overall, the Group's surplus after tax reduced from US\$49.5 million in 2021 to US\$14.0 million in 2022.

-The total accumulated surplus attributable to members increased from US\$249.0 million at 20 February 2020 to US\$292.1 million at 20 February 2021.
-The increase is a result of the surplus recorded above, together with favourable foreign exchange movements, a downwards revaluation of the Group's head office property in the UK, and movements on the Group's defined benefit pension deficit recorded in other comprehensive income.
+The total accumulated surplus attributable to Members increased from US\$292.1 million at 20 February 2021 to US\$332.1 million at 20 February 2022.
+The increase is a result of the surplus recorded above, together with movements on the Group's defined benefit pension deficit recorded in other comprehensive income.